vherolf/mqtt-hbmqtt/README.md

 ## install the bot

-change in your maubot virtual environment

 clone this repo

+In our virtualenv for maubot

 ```
 mbc login